-El Anatsui (born 1944) weaves colorful metal tapestries from reclaimed bottle caps and bits of wire, reminiscent of Kente cloth, a banded traditional fiber made predominantly by the West African Akan people of the Ashante Kingdom.
-While born and raised in Ghana, El Anatsui has spent most of his artistic career in Nsukka, Nigeria where he has reinterpreted the important history of textiles of West African culture.
-These metal tapestries are woven from metal liquor bottles, referencing the tradition of venerating and honoring ancestors of with a libation of alcohol.
-The use of found materials also reflects his beliefs in repurposing and transformation, helping him and the viewer transcend the limitations of place while simultaneously referencing colonialism, consumption and waste.
+El Anatsui (b.
+1944, Ghana) weaves colorful metal tapestries from reclaimed bottle caps and bits of wire.
+His practice finds inspiration in Kente cloth, the traditional fiber produced by the Akan people of the Ashante Kingdom, and reinterprets the important history of textiles in West African culture.
+Woven from metal liquor bottles, the tapestries reference the tradition of venerating and honoring ancestors with a libation of alcohol.
+The use of found materials also reflects his beliefs in repurposing and transformation, thus transcending the limitations of place while simultaneously referencing colonialism, consumption and waste.

-El Anatsui received his Bachelor of Arts and postgraduate diploma in Art Education at the College of Art, University of Science and Technology in Kumasi, Ghana.
-He has received the Golden Lion for Lifetime Achievement at the Venice Biennale and is in the collections of the Metropolitan Museum of Art, the Centre Pompidou, the Bill and Melinda Gates Foundation and the British Museum.
+El Anatsui received his BA and postgraduate diploma in Art Education at the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.
+The artist has received numerous awards, including the Golden Lion for Lifetime Achievement at the 56th Annual Venice Biennale.
+His works can be found in a number of prestigious institutions, including the Metropolitan Museum of Art (New York), the Centre Pompidou (Paris), the British Museum (London) and the Guggenheim Museum (Abu Dhabi).
+He currently lives and works in Nsukka, Nigeria.

 - Contemporary Kenyan-American artist Wangechi Mutu reflects on themes of cultural trauma and environmental destruction in her work.
 View her work.